egeland00/NMAP-scanner/README.md

-# 🛡️ Portofolio 2 Port Scanner 🛡️
+# 🛡️ NMAP Port Scanner 🛡️

 This repository contains a simple port scanner script built with Python, utilizing the `nmap` tool.